andre-ye/uni/docs/cs/cse-311/lecture.md

 - There exists a bijection iff both sets are the same size
 - Countable: there is an injection from $$A$$ to the natural numbers.

+---

+## Week 10 Friday -- The Halting Problem
+- Diagonalization proof by contradiction to prove uncountability of the reals.
+Assume bijection, but show that it is not a surjection and therefore not a bijection
+- Binary valued function: mapping natural numbers to a binary value.
+How many functions are there?
+It is uncountably infinite.
+- The number of Java programs is countable: bijection between natural numbers and code.
+Therefore there are more binary functions than there are Java functions.
+Some functions are uncomputable.
+- Does it matter that most functions are not computable?
+- A practical uncomputable problem: the halting problem
+- Halting problem: given source code for a program $$P$$ and $$x$$ an input we could give to $$P$$, return True if $$P$$ will halt on $$x$$ and False if it runs forever.
+-